Law Fellows Program

 - Interact with civil rights leaders and attorneys.

-Law Fellows will be selected based on a number of factors, including: interest in civil rights law, academic credentials, recommendations, and commitment to public interest law.
+Contingent upon continued funding and sponsorship, Law Fellows will be selected based on a number of factors, including: interest in civil rights law, academic credentials, recommendations, and commitment to public interest law.
 Selected participants will be awarded a stipend of $6,000 to offset living and travel expenses while participating in the program.
 This stipend will be paid on a bi-weekly basis through our payroll system and is subject to applicable state, local, and federal taxes.
 Fellows will be responsible for securing their own housing.